 The Andalusian people are truly overwhelming with bounds of kindness, helpfulness, pride and have the most amazing welcoming nature.
 From the kind cleaning lady in the hostel, who helped me understand how Andalucía is a different to the rest of the world (where the pace of life runs a little slower than the rest of the world), to the countless friends I made in my school, where good times and troubled times were shared daily.

 In turn, I learned so much about myself during my experience in Spain, the teaching role as a whole was incredible and I can definitely see myself pursuing this as a career.
-The beautiful Spanish language (even the quirky Andalusian accent where the “s” completely disappears); the culture, where sitting on the street with a “café con leche” for a few hours is nothing to feel guilty about; etc. I learned all about the phenomenon that we know as “tapas”, which are always meant to be shared with friends.
+The beautiful Spanish language (even the quirky Andalusian accent where the “s” completely disappears), the culture, where sitting on the street with a “café con leche” for a few hours is nothing to feel guilty about, and even the oooooooooooooléééé!
+I learned all about the phenomenon that we know as “tapas”, which are always meant to be shared with friends.
 And I almost got the hang of the passionate Flamenco, but with two left feet, I left this art form to the natives.